Get Started with Alice 3 - Part 2 - Camera and Object Markers, Code Your Own Procedures, Add Sound

 In order for the biped to stand properly after walking, we use the built-in procedure straigtenOutJoints.

-These three methods and some more to show the use of camera and object markers are used inside the procedure myFirstMethod. myFirstMethode_Code.
-The video at the beginning of this post is the full animation.
+These three methods and some more to show the use of camera and object markers are used inside the procedure myFirstMethod.
+You can also download the project from the repository , it’s name is 240506_Tiger3.a3p.
+Download the program, remix it and make it your own.

 The walking algorithm used here is very basic, but this is on purpose as it makes coding faster.
 The code snippet below places the walk method inside a count loop, so the tiger takes 1 + 6 half steps, forth and back.